FlorianMold/FsFhtw/getting-started.md

 Known Commands:
 - Help: Prints all known commands
-- ShowStations: Shows all available train-stations
+- ShowTrainStations: Shows all available train-stations
-- Search <from> <to>: Shows a list of scheduled train departures with a ticket-number and train-type.
+- SearchTrips <from> <to>: Shows a list of scheduled train departures with a ticket-number and train-type.
 - RequestTicket <ticketNr>: Show ticket information for ticket-nr. (from, to, price, departure, train-type, ticket-type)
 - AddToCart <ticketNr> <amount> <ticketType>: Puts the ticket inside a cart.
-- ShowCart: Shows all tickets, departures with prices.
+- PrintCart: Shows all tickets, departures with prices.
 - RemoveFromCart <ticketNr> <ticketType> <quantity>: Removes the ticket with the ticket-number and the ticket-type from the cart.
 - ClearCart: Removes all tickets from the cart.
 - PayCart <payment-method>: Pays the items in the cart (randomly fails on some payment-methods).
+- ShowPaidOrders: Shows all paid orders of the past.

 ## Types
 ```f#